Heat’s Deadly Impact on Those Immunocompromised And Incarcerated

-Heat: Climate Change’s Deadly Impact Is Even More Severe on Those Incarcerated
+Climate Change’s Is Even More Severe on Those Incarcerated With Medical Illnesses

 Welcome to my video series, ” INDICTED AND FACING PRISON.”
 My name is Marc Blatstein, and I know firsthand how surreal and overwhelming this experience can be.
 That’s why I’m here to provide you with crucial daily information.
 Knowledge and Preparation will boost your confidence to navigate these challenging times.

-The information in this series and on PPRSUS.com (and PPRSUS Resources) is readily accessible and completely Free to all.
-Should you wish to engage my services, my contact information is at the end.
+The information in this series and on PPRSUS.com is accessible to all.
+My contact information is at the end of the article if you wish to engage my services.

 The DOJ and Feds have been asking questions; their case is mostly complete.
 With a 98% conviction rate, the odds are not in your favor.
 However, knowledge is power, and it’s in your hands.
 Delaying your next step could have severe consequences.